eclipse-openj9/openj9-docs/docs/xscmx.md

 Non-persistent caches are stored in shared memory and are removed when a system is rebooted.
 On systems other than Windows, non-persistent caches are allocated by using the System V IPC shared memory mechanism.
 To ensure that sufficient shared memory is available for class data sharing, see [Setting shared memory values](configuring.md#setting-shared-memory-values).

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** By default, a cache is persistent on all platforms, except z/OS.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** By default, a cache is persistent on all platforms, except z/OS.

 ## See also